ABOUT US

 Curlew Action Patron

-Introducing Curlew Action patron, Singer / songwriter David Gray.
+Introducing Curlew Action patron, singer-songwriter David Gray.

 "I am delighted to become a Patron of Curlew Action.
-These are desperate times for wildlife, but the idea of losing magical birds like the curlew from our landscape is just more than my heart can bear.
+These are desperate times for wildlife, but the idea of losing magical birds like the Curlew from our landscape is just more than my heart can bear.
 Curlew Action are all about funding protective and educational efforts but on a localised level, and it‘s inspiring to see the difference that that can make.
 I’m extremely honoured to be involved and will be rolling up my sleeves with the rest of the team in order to try to preserve a prosperous future for these magnificent creatures.”

-Chair of trustees
+Chair of Trustees

-Favourite bird (other than a Curlew): All of them!
+Favourite bird (other than a Curlew): Bullfinch

 Alison Sterling